Impact

 Risk and Exploitability

-The CVSS score of 6.5 indicates a moderate impact, and the EPSS score is not available, so the likelihood of exploitation is not quantified.
+The CVSS score of 6.5 indicates a moderate impact, and the EPSS score of 0.367% (reported as <1%) indicates a very low likelihood of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 Attackers can trigger the crash by sending a single request with a penalty parameter, which can be performed remotely against any accessible vLLM instance.
 The only requirement is the ability to submit a request payload that includes one of the penalty parameters; no additional privileged access is needed.

 OpenCVE Enrichment